 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Greensboro - Glover has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Greensboro - Glover has few renters and college students.
 But the biggest reason it is quieter in Greensboro - Glover than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Greensboro - Glover may be for you.

-Greensboro - Glover is one of the most well-educated cities in the nation.
-43.77% of adults in Greensboro - Glover have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Greensboro - Glover ranks among the highest in the nation.
+Of the 25-and-older adult population in Greensboro - Glover, 43.77% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Greensboro - Glover in 2022 was $47,831, which is upper middle income relative to Vermont and the nation.
 This equates to an annual income of $191,324 for a family of four.
 However, Greensboro - Glover contains both very wealthy and poor people as well.